duganchen/electron-react-typescript-boilerplate/README.md

 	mainWindow.webContents.openDevTools();

 The loadURL call loads CRA's dev server; the loadFile call loads a path we'll set up next.

+In its tsconfig.json file, add the following under "compilerOptions" (it's needed to get VSCode's debugger to work properly with Async/Await):

+	"target": "ESNext",

 ## Setting Up The Monorepo